Beyond real blow-up: Masuda detours and complex holonomy: Main results on linearization of real and complex blow-up

 \subsection{Resonances and analytic diagonalization}

-Going back as far as the dissertation of Henri Poincaré, analytic linearization is based on \emph{integer nonresonance}.
-See section I.5 of \cite{Ilya} and the references there, for more detailed accounts of the classical theoretical results summarized here and in sections \ref{PoiLin}, \ref{SieLin}, \ref{Dim} below. \begin{defi} The pair $\boldsymbol{\lambda}:=(\lambda_1,\lambda_2)\in(\Co)^2$ is said to belong to the \emph{Poincaré domain}, if the closed straight line interval
+Going back as far as the dissertation of Henri Poincaré, analytic flow diagonalization is based on \emph{integer nonresonance}.
+See section I.5 of \cite{Ilya} and the references there, for more detailed accounts of the classical linearization results summarized here and in sections \ref{PoiLin}, \ref{SieLin}, \ref{Dim} below. \begin{defi} A complex pair $\boldsymbol{\lambda}:=(\lambda_1,\lambda_2)\in(\Co)^2$ belongs to the \emph{Poincaré domain}, if the closed straight line interval